fangfangsheng/Emoji-Network-Project/README.md

 ## Run instructions
 1. Set up your local database, run `python mongodb_setup.py`

-2. Remeber to modify your own configure information at `config.py`.
+2. Remember to modify your own configure information at `config.py`.

 3. Run `python stream_twitter.py` to collect tweets from the Twitter Streaming API